Last Updated on 13/08/2020 by Adina

 - Divide the chicken legs at the joint, so that you have 6 thighs and 6 drumsticks.
 Place them in a shallow and large dish.

 - Line a large baking tray with foil or baking parchment.
 Lightly brush the foil with a little oil.
-Place the chicken parts on it and bake for 25-35 minutes or until the chicken is cooked through.
+Place the chicken parts on it and bake for 30-40 minutes or until the chicken is cooked through.

 - To check the doneness, insert a toothpick in the thickest part of the thigh, the juices that run out should be completely clear, absolutely no pink.